getlantern/lantern-roadmap/lep/DRAFT/012_Pro_version_personal_server.md

 ## Abstract

 A proposal for a Lantern Pro version consisting of a premium personal server, automatically launched after payment has been processed.
 The launched server and the requesting client are automatically configured.
-Eventually, these personal servers should be shareable at will by the user to other Lantern instances or users.
+Additionally, these personal servers should be shareable at will by the user to other Lantern instances or users.

 ## Rationale